Trump's diagnosis throws election into chaos, threatens governing crisis - KVIA

 Election turmoil

 One critical question is what happens next in an election that is only a month away.
 Trump will now have no choice but to remove himself from the campaign trail for a prolonged period.
-It could be a week or more until the President and first lady develop symptoms or it becomes clear whether they will have an asymptomatic or mercifully mild case of the disease.
-Even if they are not seriously affected, medical advice suggests that they should isolate for at least 10 days after symptoms appear — nearly half the length of the time remaining in the presidential race.
+Trump has mild symptoms of the virus, a White House official told CNN.
+According to people who interacted with the President Thursday, he appeared tired, but was not displaying major symptoms.
+Even if he and the first lady are not seriously affected, medical advice suggests that they should isolate for at least 10 days after symptoms appear — nearly half the length of the time remaining in the presidential race.

 Trump’s positive test is a political disaster for his campaign — given that he is lagging behind Biden in many swing states and already seemed to need a game changer event in his favor to come from behind in the limited time remaining.

 The next presidential debate — following Trump’s tantrum-filled performance last week — is in particular doubt.
 The clash is scheduled for October 15 in Miami.
-And given that Pence has been around top aides and the President in a White House that is now a virus hotspot, there must be doubts that his showdown with Democratic vice presidential nominee Sen. Kamala Harris of California can go ahead as planned on Wednesday night.
+And though Vice President Mike Pence tested negative for the virus Friday morning, he has been around top aides and the President in a White House that is now a virus hotspot, so there must be doubts that his showdown with Democratic vice presidential nominee Sen. Kamala Harris of California can go ahead as planned on Wednesday night.

 The staggering news of Trump’s plight — which he communicated in an overnight tweet — means that Biden — another elderly man vulnerable to Covid-19 complications, who was across an indoor stage from a shouting and venting President for 90 minutes at their debate on Tuesday night, will probably also have to be tested for the coronavirus which can spread through airborne droplets.